 Metal powder can be spilled resulting in large losses and creating risks associated with cleaning up the material.
 The human body has limited capacity to process metals once ingested.
 Many metals are extremely adherent in powdered form so they’re hard to wash off and will readily conduct static electricity.

 Because of their fine particle makeup, metal powders can present an explosion hazard when suspended in air.
 The U.S. Chemical Safety and Hazard Investigation Board (CSB) identified 281 combustible dust incidents between 1980 and 2005 that led to the deaths of 119 workers, injured 718, and extensively damaged numerous industrial facilities.

 In 2014, a Woburn 3-D printing company called Powderpart was cited by OSHA after an employee was injured in an explosion and fire.

 U.S. Chemical Storage offers custom chemical storage buildings for storing powdered metals that can be designed according to regulatory standards.
 Depending on the intended storage location, fire rated buildings may be ideal.
-We supply 2-hour and 4-hour fire rated units, available in widths of 6, 8, 10 and 12 feet, and lengths of 6 to 52 feet – though larger and custom sizes are also available.
+We supply 2-hour and 4-hour fire-rated units, available in widths of 6, 8, 10 and 12 feet, and lengths of 6 to 52 feet – although larger and custom sizes are also available.
 Our buildings can have safety attributes to meet the requirements for your specific powdered metal storage needs.

 Our team can also add critical earthing requirements to meet electrical standards and prevent the buildup of static electricity and other ignition sources.
 Other optional accessories include racks and shelving and fire suppression systems.